- ABV = 7.5 – 10.0% (High)^

 A strong, intensely hop-forward and bitter pale American ale.

-More alcohol and hop character (bitterness and flavour) than English or American IPA.
-Lacks the rich, complex maltiness, residual sweetness and body of an American Barleywine.
-Also, typically not as high in gravity/alcohol as American Barleywine, since high alcohol and malt tend to limit drinkability.
-Drinkability is an important characteristic of the Double IPA; this should not be a heavy, sipping beer.
+More alcohol, hop bitterness, and hop flavour than American IPA.
+Lacks the malt richness, residual sweetness and body of American Barleywine, with a greater overall hop balance.
+Drinkability is an important consideration; this should not be a heavy, sipping beer.

 Key Aromas & Flavours: